cryptopunksnotdead/punks.starter/README.md

 **Q: I cannot get the `./generate.rb` script to run [in Powershell / in Sublime / in ...]?**

-A: Make sure you run the script in the "top-level", that is, punks.starter and you use no1/generate.rb  - the "top-level" ./generate.rb script is a helper (library) script and does NOT run by itself e.g.:
+A: Make sure you run the script in the "top-level", that is, `/punks.starter` and you use `no1/generate.rb`.
+Note: The "top-level"
+`./generate.rb` script is a helper (library) script and does NOT run by itself e.g.:

 ```
 /punks.starter